miso-lims/miso-lims/docs/user_manual/type_data.md

 Descriptor page, which works similarly to the Create Kit Descriptor page.

 Once a library kit has been created, it is possible to link existing [Targeted Sequencing](#targeted-sequencing) values to the kit descriptor.
-Then, if a library is prepared using this kit descriptor, aliquots created from the library can be assigned a targeted sequencing from the targeted sequencings linked to the kit descriptor.
-This means that if a desired targeted sequencing is not available for a library aliquot, this can be solved by linking the targeted sequencing to the kit descriptor of the library aliquot's parent library.
+Then, if a library aliquot is prepared using this kit descriptor, it may also be assigned a targeted sequencing from the targeted sequencings linked to the kit descriptor.
+This means that if a desired targeted sequencing is not available for a library aliquot, this can be solved by linking the targeted sequencing to the appropriate kit descriptor and selecting that kit descriptor for the library aliquot first.

 MISO administrators can delete kit descriptors using the standard interface.
-Library kits can only be deleted if they are not used by any existing libraries.
+Library kits can only be deleted if they are not used by any existing libraries or library aliquots.
 Clustering and multiplexing kits can only be deleted if they are not used by any existing sequencing containers.
 Sequencing kits can only be deleted if they are not used by any existing runs.
 QC kits can only be deleted if they are not used by any existing QCs.